 Today there are five locations in the South Puget Sound area to serve you.
 In addition, El Toro has a presence in Logan, Utah as well, serving under the El Toro Viejo name.
 El Toro is still a family operated restaurant and is committed to serving quality mexican cuisine, made with the freshest ingredients.
 El Toro offers dishes from the traditional such as tacos, burritos and enchiladas to the innovative such as our Molcajete dish.
 The traditional decor and family friendly environments are an ideal place to celebrate special occasions or just come in for a casual lunch or dinner.
 In addition, El Toro offers full service cantinas to wet the tongue with some of the tastiest margaritas and cocktails in town!

 Recently, Ruben decided that El Toro should offer a healthier mexican option without sacrificing the quality or taste.
 Therefore, El Toro has made small but significant changes in the way it prepares its recipes.
 For example, El Toro does not use lard in the preparation of the refried beans, a healthier canola oil is used instead.
 In addition, El Toro utiliizes the healthier sea salt in its recipes and in its table salt shakers.
 All of our sauteed meats such as fajitas and carnitas are cooked with vegetable, soybean, and canola oil as well.

 El Toro prides itself in offering great value to its patrons.
-You're stomach won't be disappointed with the generous servings and neither will your wallet be with the prices.
 As always, complimentary chips and salsa are served with the meals and drinks!
 Check out our locations page to see which El Toro is nearest you and come join us today!